-What’s more important: the work you do or the stuff you need to do it?
+What’s more important: the work you do or the stuff you use to do it?
 Can one exist without the other?

-Insuring your office and the bits and pieces in it might not be the most exhilarating thing you’ll do this year but it could well be the most sensible.
+Investing in some office insurance to protect your office and the bits and pieces in it might not be the most exhilarating thing you’ll do this year.
+But it could well be the most sensible.

 Nothing wrong with that, though.
 We like sensible.
 Sensible is good.